h0mbre/h0mbre.github.io/_posts/2019-05-13-SLAE_Polymorphic_Shellcode.md

 ## Shellcode 1 `chmod(/etc/shadow, 0666) & exit()`

 This shellcode was written by ka0x, and is located [here](http://shell-storm.org/shellcode/files/shellcode-556.php).
+This shellcode will change file permissions on `/etc/shadow` to `rw` for everyone and then call `exit()`.

 Size: 33 Bytes